Robert Horace Baker: Career

-Author
+Authorship

 He enjoyed great success with his textbooks Astronomy and An Introduction to Astronomy, both published by Van Nostrand, which have gone through many editions and numerous revisions.
 Reviewers invariably refer to them as "classics" and as the "standard by which other texts in astronomy are measured".
 Otto Struve called An Introduction to Astronomy an excellent textbook that set a high standard.
 Baker took special pride in these books as indicated by the fact that he kept them up to date with periodic revisions even after retirement.

-His very marked ability as an author served him well also in the field of popular astronomy.
-His books The Universe Unfolding, When the stars come out, Introducing the Constellations, and Stars: A Guide to the Heavens (the last in collaboration with Herbert Zim) are known and esteemed the world over.
+Baker also applied his expertise as an author in the field of popular astronomy.
+His books The Universe Unfolding, When the stars come out, Introducing the Constellations, and Stars: A Guide to the Heavens (the last in collaboration with Herbert Zim) have been widely read internationally.

 Among the professional societies in which he held membership are the American Astronomical Society, the American Association for the Advancement of Science, the American Physical Society, the Royal Astronomical Society, and Sigma Xi.
 Baker held this post until his retirement from the University of Illinois in 1951, where he had been an assistant dean of the graduate college in 1949–1951.